KQM-git/TCL/docs/evidence/characters/electro/razor.md

 **By:** Tetragram\#6983 and Shifu02\#7738

 **Theory:**
-To find if Razor had a higher DPS on 3 hit or 4 hit combo without burst form \(Q\).
+To find if Razor had a higher DPS on 3 hit or 4 hit combo without Burst form \(Q\).

 **Evidence:**